Patrick Puchegger

 Patrick Puchegger (born 4 May 1995) is an Austrian professional footballer who plays as a centre-back for 2.
-Liga club Admira Wacker.
+Liga club Floridsdorfer AC.

 Club career

 He made his Austrian Football Bundesliga debut for SK Sturm Graz on 30 July 2017 in a game against FK Austria Wien.

 Puchegger joined recently relegated 2.
 Liga club Admira Wacker on 10 June 2022, signing a two-year contract.